crownstone/website/business/07-energy-monitoring.md

 The energy data broadcasted towards the hub contains **samples per minute**.

-- The hub can function as a **bridge** towards the servers of our business partners.
+- The hub can function as a **bridge** toward the servers of our business partners.
 In that case there's no need to hit our API's
 - The software on the hub can be **updated remotely** to keep it secure and improvements can be committed (e.g. in bandwidth or accuracy).

 {% include snippets/two-cols-text-img-end background="blue" img='/images/energy-monitoring/graph_watts.gif' img-alt='graph power monitoring'%}